 Recently, I have been receiving numerous e-mails requesting reviews of lavender essential oil.
-Like any other skin care product, consumers often tend to be lead astray by the fact that essential oils are “natural”.
-As I have noted before, natural products – not just chemical-based or synthetic products – are also capable of causing skin irritation, allergic reaction, and even in exhibiting cytotoxicity in some cases.
+Like any other skin care product, consumers often tend to be lead astray by the fact that essential oils are “natural.”
+As I have noted before, natural products – not just chemical-based or synthetic products – are also capable of causing skin irritation and allergic reactions, and can even exhibit cytotoxicity in some cases.

 Potential Detriments – It’s Not Pretty

 Unfortunately, what lavender oil does have scientific backing for is a history of inducing skin irritation and allergic reactions, like the one featured in this case study in Contact Dermatitis.
 To lavender’s defense, many beneficial ingredients in skin care – from AHAs to zinc oxide – have been shown to induce such reactions in certain patients, so this alone does not mean that lavender oil is necessarily worse than many other skin care ingredients.

 A more recent alarming study regarding lavender was featured in Cell Proliferation in 2004, which demonstrated that lavender oil consisting of 51% linalyl acetate and 35% linalool was cytotoxic in vitro (i.e., in culture), most likely through damage of the cellular membrane.
 The authors of the study attributed the damaging cellular activity to linalool.
 However, this effect has not been demonstrated by other studies as of yet, nor has it been demonstrated in cells in vivo (at least to the best that I could research!), and therefore more research needs to be done.